ToastyyyBread/KodoReader/README.md

 <p align="center">
   <br>
-  <b>Kōdo</b> is a modern desktop application built to be your ultimate local manga and manhwa companion.
-With a beautifully crafted UI, seamless metadata caching, dynamic pathing, and built-in AI upscaling directly on your machine, it delivers a premium reading experience without relying on cloud services for your local files.
+  <b>Kōdo</b> is a desktop reader for local manga and manhwa.
+It includes a modern UI, fast metadata caching, flexible library paths, and built-in AI upscaling that runs locally on your machine.
 </p>

-## ✨ Highlights & Features
+## Highlights & Features

-### 📚 Intelligent Library Management
+### Intelligent Library Management

+- **Fast Library Loading**
-- **Lightning-Fast Cold Starts**: Reads instantly from lightweight `meta.json` caching while smoothly refreshing true library data asynchronously in the background.
-No more staring at endless loading spinners.
+  Uses lightweight `meta.json` caching so the library appears instantly while the real data refreshes in the background.
+- **Flexible Library Paths**
-- **Dynamic File Pathing**: Your series don't need to live in one rigid folder.
-Kodo maps locally stored manga/manhwa from **anywhere** on your PC seamlessly.
+  Your series don't need to live in a single folder.
+Kōdo can map manga or manhwa stored anywhere on your PC.
+- **Multiple Versions Support**
-- **Version Control**: Keep multiple versions (raws, different scanlations, upscaled variants) of the same series grouped neatly.
+  Keep different versions of the same series (raws, scanlations, upscaled versions) grouped together.

-### 🤖 Built-in AI Upscaling & Compression
+### Built-in AI Upscaling

-- **Waifu2x & RealESRGAN Integration**: Supercharge low-resolution scans natively.
+- **Waifu2x & RealESRGAN Support**
+  Upscale low-resolution manga images using Waifu2x or RealESRGAN directly on your machine.
+- **Automatic Model Detection**
-- **Auto-Detection Model Pipeline**: Automatically detects your AI executables inside the `AppData/kodo/packages/upscale_package` paths without messy manual configuration.
+  Kōdo automatically detects installed AI executables inside
+  `AppData/kodo/packages/upscale_package`.
+- **Model Download from the App**
-- **Direct Model Download**: Instantly fetch the necessary AI models via configured R2 Cloudflare buckets directly from the app Settings page with full progress tracking.
+  Required models can be downloaded directly from the Settings page with progress tracking.

-### 📖 Premium Reading Experience
+### Reading Experience

-- **Sleek, Modern UI**: Enjoy an aesthetic, responsive React interface styled with seamless themes.
+- **Modern UI**
+  A clean and responsive interface built with React.
+- **Reading Progress Tracking**
-- **Read Progress Tracking**: Resume exactly where you left off.
-Kodo remembers your read progress per series and per version.
+  Kōdo remembers where you left off for each series and version.
+- **Archive Support**
-- **Auto-Extraction**: Reads directly from CBZ/ZIP archives or nested directory structures natively.
+  Read directly from `.cbz`, `.zip`, or regular folder structures without manual extraction.

 ---

-## 📸 Screenshots
+## Screenshots

-*(Replace the placeholder URLs with actual screenshots of your app once available!)*

 <details markdown="1">
-  <summary><b>🖼️ Expand to View Screenshots</b></summary>
+  <summary><b> Expand to View Screenshots</b></summary>
   <br/>

 | Library View | Advanced AI Upscaler |